lkomenski/FinalProjectAPI/Documentation/ProjectOverview.md

 ### Product Management
 - Products can be activated/deactivated without deletion
+- Inactive products automatically hidden from customer view
+- Inactive products excluded from search results and category filters
+- Inactive products cannot be accessed directly via URL by customers
+- Administrators can view and manage all products regardless of status
 - Inventory tracking with stock levels
 - Dynamic pricing with discount percentages
 - Category-based organization and filtering